Land Economy

 Written Work

-Applicants for Land Economy are required to submit two school essays on any subject.
-You do not have to send this work before applying, we will write to you after you have applied and let you know exactly what you need to send and when.
+Applicants for Land Economy are required to submit one school essay on any subject.
+You do not have to send this work before applying; we will write to you after you have applied and let you know exactly what you need to send and when.

 Admissions Assessment